-It is easy to retarget anyone and everyone who has ever been in your retail marketing audiences.
+It is easy to retarget anyone and everyone who has ever been in your retail marketing audience.
 It may or may not work for every one of them.
 But hopefully, some of them will be interested, right?

 While that is true, this approach also leads to increased marketing costs, as well as the risk of being seen spammy by the people you retarget.

 A smarter approach will be to pick those who are interested in the campaign but didn’t go ahead with it yet.

 Other examples of good retargeting audiences can be: